Finally got to see the Dodgers play at home

 There’s a terrific book by Robert A. Caro titled “The Power Broker” where you can read all about Moses and his role in shaping New York, should you be so inclined.

-I'm going about all this because eralier this summer, my wife Mary and me and our two grown sons made a long-anticipated trip to Los Angeles to see two games at Dodger Stadium.
+I’m going about all this because earlier this summer, my wife Mary and me and our two grown sons made a long-anticipated trip to Los Angeles to see two games at Dodger Stadium.

 The Mets, of course, lost both games.
 Nevertheless, we were excited to be sitting in Dodger Stadium, seeing the lush view of Chavez Ravine past the light blue outfield fence and marveling at how well this stadium, which opened in 1962 and is baseball’s third oldest, has held up.